 Can you still get the flu even if you get vaccinated?

-The flu vaccine in general is about 40 to 60 percent effective, depending on the year, for a number of reasons.
-It could be because the flu strains in the vaccine weren’t a good match to that season’s flu virus or because the flu changed during the season.
+The flu vaccine in general is about 40% to 60% percent effective, depending on the year, for a number of reasons.
+It could be because the flu strains in the vaccine weren’t a good match to that season’s flu virus, or because the flu changed during the season.
 It could be because some people may have been exposed before they got vaccinated.
-Or, they could have gotten exposed within that two-week period after they got vaccinated but before the vaccine became effective.
+Or they could have been exposed within that two-week period after they got vaccinated but before the vaccine became effective.